Nest structure Plan and Information

 - Houses painted white seem to be most attractive (do not paint the interior).

-- There should be no trees or buildings within 60' of the martin pole in any direction.
-However, overhead utility wires for perching can be nearby (so long as they don't obstruct the access to any side of the martin house).
+- There should be no trees or buildings within 60 feet of the martin pole in any direction.
+However, overhead utility wires for perching can be nearby (so long as they do not obstruct the access to any side of the martin house).

 - Mount the martin house on a pole that can be lowered for cleaning and maintenance.